This post covers things to do in November in San Francisco, updated for 2023.

 Held at the Fort Mason Center, the festival will also feature local DJs, workshopping opportunities, and food trucks.

-This event will take place on the weekend of November 5th & 6th from 11 am - 5 pm each day.
+This event will take place on the weekend of November 5th and 6th from 11 am - 5 pm each day.
 Best of all, it won’t cost a dime to attend!

 If you’re looking for something less complicated, you can also build your own pass and save 20% off 2 or more activities.